-15/24 Wilson Warfield Farm, 26725 Annapolis Rock Road
+15/24 Wilson Warfield Farm, 26725 Annapolis Rock Road (Removed from the Locational Atlas by the Planning Board)

 This resource is within Patuxent River State Park and includes two sites.
 Wilson Warfield Site 1 is a complex of buildings about 1.5 miles from Annapolis Rock Road along a private drive.
 A large barrack barn has vertical board siding and standing seam metal roof.
-Other structures include a garage or equipment building and several poultry houses or sheds.
+Other structures include a garage or equipment building and several poultry houses ar sheds.
 Standing near the house site is a springhouse or dairy with projecting front gable roof.

 Wilson Warfield Site 2 is more remote and is located approximately one-half mile closer to the Patuxent River.
-This site consists of an abandoned two-door house in deteriorated condition.
+This site consists of an abandoned two-doar house in deteriorated condition.
 A smaller structure, likely a summer kitchen, is located nearby.